What are your hours?

 Wyoming law requires a person to continuously reside in Wyoming for the period of 365 consecutive days (1 year) to establish residency.
 Owning land/paying taxes, etc. in Wyoming without 1st establishing residency by living here 1 year, does not qualify you for residency.
-Please refer to the Wyoming Game and Fish Website for more details.
+Please refer to the Wyoming Game and Fish website for more details.

 What are the options for Wyoming Fishing Licenses?